Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

 Today we will head into the Amboseli National Park for a full day of game viewing in one of Kenya’s most famous parks.
-Amboseli is known for its huge elephant bulls with their magnificent tusks, which make for the ultimate safari in Kenya.
-Picture magnificent wildlife with the snow-capped Mount Kilimanjaro in the background.
+Amboseli is known for its huge elephant bulls with their magnificent tusks, which make for the ultimate safari picture with the snow-capped Mount Kilimanjaro in the background.

 • Shared full day game drive